jamesjmtaylor/jamesjmtaylor.github.io/_posts/2025-05-06-rooting-android.md

 ---
 ![Rooted](/assets/rooted.jpg)

 I recently had to verify that a piece of security software correctly identified an android device as rooted.
-That of course begs the question, how do configure a device to be "rooted"?
-The instructions and software vary by device, but if you're just trying to confirm the detection of a device's rooted status the easiest method is to root an Android Studio emulator.
-This is because there are no manufacturer-specific safeguards to prevent you from rooting the emulator, and you don't have to worry about irrevocably corrupting actual hardware during the rooting process.
+This of course raises the question, "how do you configure a device to be "rooted"?"
+The instructions and software vary by device, but if you're just trying to confirm the detection of a device's rooted status, the easiest method is to root an Android Studio emulator.
+This is because there are no manufacturer-specific safeguards to prevent you from rooting the emulator and you don't have to worry about irrevocably corrupting actual hardware during the rooting process.
 So without further preamble, the instructions!

 In order to root your emulator, you'll need to download the following softare: